Neargye/nameof/doc/reference.md

 ## `nameof_type`

-* Function that obtains string name of type, reference and cv-qualifiers are ignored.
+* Function that obtains type name, reference and cv-qualifiers are ignored.

-* Returns `nameof::cstring` - constexpr implementation of an string.
+* Returns `std::string_view`.

 * In all cases, reference and cv-qualifiers are ignored by `nameof_type` (that is, `nameof_type<const T&>() == nameof_type<T>()`).